FortuneM118/quebit-challenge/README.md

 # Submitting your solutions

-- **GitHub Submission**:
+- **GitHub submission**:
 The easiest method is to fork this repository on GitHub and then clone it to your local machine.
-- **Non-GitHub Submission**:
+- **Non-GitHub aubmission**:
 If you are not using GitHub, please ensure that your repository is hosted in a location where we can easily access it.
-- **Work on the Challenge**:
+- **Work on the ahallenge**:
 Throughout the challenge, commit regularly to document your progress.
 Strive for structured, meaningful commits, with each one adding functionality in a coherent manner.
 Where possible, aim to keep individual commits small and concise, and try to break up your solutions into several small commits.
-- **Submission Link**:
+- **Submission link**:
 Once you have completed the challenge, email us a link to your repository at: cobus.louw@bytefuse.ai.

 <span style="color: red;">NOTE: </span> **Be sure to watch the repo for bug fixes**

 # Challenge

 Quebit is currently deployed at an intersection in Stellenbosch, where we are collecting traffic data.
-For this task, we would like you to extract various insights from the data and process it to run a short simulation by the end of the challenge.
+For this task, we would like you to extract various insights from the data.

 ## Background

+## Database
+A sample dataset has been uploaded to a database on AWS.
+We will email you the information to connect to the DB.
+The database is readonly and you should not attempt to write to the database.
+You can connect to the database using a tool like DBeaver or SQLConnect or any other tool of your choice.
+Use the tool to inspect the structure of the database and the tables in the database.
+Using Python and the Peewee Python package create database models that represent the structure of the database tables.
+Use these models to read and manupulate the data to complete the tasks below.
+Avoid typing out RAW SQL queries in your code.
+More background on the data follows in the next two sections.

-### Camera dataset
+### Cameras

 We have four FLIR cameras deployed at our data-collection site.
-Vehicle counts are streamed over websockets and stored in a database on AWS.
-The figures below illustrate the setup.
+These are mainly used for detecting vehicles.
+Vehicle counts are streamed over websockets and stored in the database in the `individual_data` table.
+The figures below illustrate the setup at the site.

 <div align="center">
   <div style="display: flex; flex-wrap: wrap; justify-content: center;">